MasoudMoeini/Ansible/README.md

 # Ansible
 [Reference](https://docs.ansible.com/ansible/latest/index.html)<br/>
 Ansible uses OpenSSH — the open source connectivity tool for remote login with the SSH (Secure Shell) protocol.<br/>
-Ansible is decentralized–it relies on your existing OS credentials to control access to remote machines.
-And if needed<br/>
+Ansible is decentralized–it relies on your existing OS credentials to control access to remote machines.<br>
 You need invetory, To Set Up Ansible Inventories:<br/>
 ```
 nano ansible inventory